Computational-social-science/CEMD/README.md

 Ablation Study.
 The dataset used is COVMIS2, where RA stands for local related articles, and OS represents online search.
 The model in the RAG pipeline is Llama-3-70B-Instruct.
 For the fine-tuning strategy, we employ Llama-3-8B-Instruct, fine-tuned with DoRA.

 ### Real-time Detection

-The CEMD framework harnesses external knowledge to augment the initial prior knowledge with regular 24-hour updates, thereby mitigating label redundancy and addressing the cold start problem.
+The cyclic nature of our CEMD framework is leveraged through a cyclic bootstrapping mechanism with RAG, which harnesses external knowledge to augment the initial prior knowledge with regular 24-hour updates, thereby mitigating label redundancy and addressing the cold start problem.

 <img src="5.
 Real-time Detection/assets/timeline2.svg" style="zoom: 75%;" />

-Misinformation detection with regular 24-hour updates.
+**Misinformation detection on COVMIS2 with regular 24-hour updates (27 September, 2024 - 2 November, 2024)($Acc_{max}$ = 0.9885, $Acc_{min}$ = 0.9861).**

 ## Curating Benchmark Datasets for Misinformation Detection Task